 Why Are Carbon Steel Knives so Precious to Chefs?

-Before we delve in the realm of the dos, don’ts, and maintenance tips, we have to set some things straight.
-Carbon steel knives are the go-to choice of professional chefs because, when maintained properly, they preserve their sharpness for an extended period of time, compared to stainless steel knives.
+Before we delve in the realm of the dos, don’ts, and maintenance tips, we need to set some things straight.
+Carbon steel knives are the go-to choice of professional chefs because, when maintained properly, they preserve their sharpness for an extended period of time, compared to blades with a stainless steel surface.

 Chef Carbon Steel Knives Maintenance Tips, Tricks, and Ideas

-In comparison to stainless steel, carbon steel knives require a little more maintenance than your day-to-day knives.
+In comparison to stainless steel knives, carbon steel knives require a little more maintenance work than your day-to-day knives.
 One of the first issues beginner chefs need to deal with is patina.

 1. Understanding Patina, Rust, and the Correct Knife Maintenance

-- Keep the knife as clean and dry as you can – you should clean it as you cook (more on this in the following);
+- Keep the knife as clean and dry as you can – you should wash and dry the blade as you cook (more on this in the following);

 - Oil the blade periodically.